g3force/configurable/README.md

 options:
  * comment: document the field
  * defValue: default value if no value is stored yet.
 Optional for static fields, but recommended
- * spezis: 0 or more "specializations"
+ * spezis: 0 or more "specializations".
+Makes it possible to store different values at the same time
  * defValueSpezis: if you use spezis, use this instead of defValue
  * category: force config category.
 This is useful if you have muliple different categories (files) in one class.